rathyon/DDJ/README.md

 	-Pulling the player towards them
 	-Pushing the player away from them (bouncing)
 	-Make things fast/slow around their area of influence

-"Good" Particles (aka health packs)
-	-Going over them restores hp
-	-Should be very small particles

-"Energetic" Particles
-	-Total of 3 types of particles, 1 for each energy type (elementary particles)

 Wormholes
 	-Transport player if [energy type] requirement is met (could be > 50%)